East African campaign (World War II): Operation Camilla

 Operation Camilla was a deception concocted by Lieutenant-Colonel Dudley Clarke to deceive the Italians, making them believe that the British planned to re-conquer British Somaliland with the 4th and 5th Indian divisions, transferred from Egypt to Gedaref and Port Sudan.
 In December 1940, Clarke constructed a model operation for Italian military intelligence to discover and set up administration offices at Aden.
-Clarke arranged for the Italian defences around Berbera to be softened up by air and sea raids from Aden and distributed maps and pamphlets on the climate, geography and population of British Somaliland; "Sibs" (sibilare, hisses or whistles), were circulated among civilians in Egypt.
+Clarke arranged for the Italian defences around Berbera to be softened up by air and sea raids from Aden and distributed maps and pamphlets on the climate, geography and population of British Somaliland.

+"Sibs" (sibilare, hisses or whistles), were circulated among civilians in Egypt.
 Bogus information was planted on the Japanese consul at Port Said and indiscreet wireless messages were transmitted.
-The operation began on 19 December 1940 and was to mature early in January 1941.
+The operation began on 19 December 1940 to mature early in January 1941.
 The deception was a success but the plot backfired when the Italians began to evacuate British Somaliland instead of sending reinforcements.
 Troops were sent north into Eritrea, where the real attack was coming, instead of to the east.
 Part of the deception, with misleading wireless transmissions, did convince the Italians that two Australian divisions were in Kenya, which led the Italians to reinforce the wrong area.